-While we appreciate that parents are interested and care about their child's summer school activities and experiences, we do not allow parents to stay in the classroom while classes are in session.
+While we understand that parents are interested and care about their child's summer school activities and experiences, parents are not currently allowed on campus.
 If you have any concerns regarding your child, please contact the Summer Program Office directly.

 All students registered in the full day program will have lunch at HKIS between 12 - 12:45pm each day.
 Lunch can either be your own packed meal or purchased through our caterer.
 All students will be supervised during the lunch break in our air-conditioned cafeteria.

 For those packing lunches and snacks - please be aware that HKIS is a nut free campus during the summer program.
 While we have suitable adult supervision in the cafeteria it is still important that our younger campers have meals that they can open and eat independently.